Guide Laura Owen Sanderson

 "Join me as I show you how I created the series of oil paintings 'Lawrenny Sunrise'.
 We'll work in high quality acrylics on an 18 x 22” canvas board.
 I’ll show you how to build your painting in layers, working whole canvas, demonstrating each stage as we go.
 It will be an enjoyable day where we'll go from blank white canvas to a fully formed painting"

-There are a number of beautful walks such as the scenic circular walk takes you through the steep-sided ancient oak woodland of Lawrenny, overlooking the main Daugleddau River and along the tidal creeks of Garron Pill and the Cresswell River.
+There are a number of beautful walks such as the scenic circular walk which takes you through the steep-sided ancient oak woodland of Lawrenny, overlooking the main Daugleddau River and along the tidal creeks of Garron Pill and the Cresswell River.
 This is a great walk to do in any season and takes you past The Lawrenny Arms Pub and The Quayside Cafe.

 Here are 3 beautiful walks in and around the village: